ElektraInitiative/libelektra/src/tools/rest-frontend/README.md

 ### Part 2: Elektra Website ###

-One part of the frontend is the new Elektra website containing documentation, tutorials and other important artifacts like news.
+The second part of the frontend is the new Elektra website containing documentation, tutorials and other important artifacts like news.
 Almost all necessary resources are generated and copied from a local repository clone to the website deployment during build (to refresh the website, a new build is necessary).

 #### Important facts ####